Paul Flatters: Algerian administration (1853–80)

 Flatters was made a second lieutenant and posted to Algeria with the 3rd Zouaves.
 He was appointed lieutenant in 1855.
 In 1856 he was granted a request to transfer to the Arab Bureaus (bureaux arabes), which had been created by Marshal Thomas Robert Bugeaud to administer the indigenous population.
 Flatters did not serve in the Crimean War of 1853–56 or the Franco-Austrian War of 1859.
 In January 1863 he spent three months' leave in Paris.
 There he met and became engaged to 19-year-old Sara-Marie Le Gros (1845–1933), sister of a former schoolmate at Laval.
 They married in Paris on 1 May 1864.
 Their son Étienne Paul Jean Flatters (1868–1950) would become a Brigadier General.
 Flatters was promoted to captain in 1864.
 Due to the rough conditions in Algeria his wife could not accompany him when he returned there, so for the next fifteen years they spent time together only when he was on leave or during the short periods when he was stationed in France.

 Flatters learned to read classical Arabic and to speak the local vernacular form, and became interested in local history and culture, although his scholarship was always superficial.

 He published Histoire ancienne du Nord de l'Afrique avant le conquête des Arabes in 1863 for an Arab audience.

 The book asserted that North Africa was a Berber country to which both Islam and Arabs were alien newcomers.

 The governor general approved, and ordered the book to be distributed to all the Berbers of the Kabylie.

-In 1865 he published a revised version of the book for a European audience, Histoire de la géographies et géology de le province de Constantine.
+In 1865 he published a revised version of the book for a European readership, Histoire de la géographies et géology de le province de Constantine.